DavidCalebChaparroOrozco/Daily-Projects/README.md

       - Included robust error handling to manage invalid inputs, such as non-numeric values, ensuring the application operates smoothly and provides helpful feedback to users.

   * This project was a great way to practice integrating graphical elements with data processing in Python.
 It allowed me to enhance my skills in both Tkinter and Matplotlib, creating a functional and visually appealing health tool.
+* Day 165: 🗂️ File Manager Pro with Python 🖥️

+  - Today, I developed a File Manager system in Python that enables users to efficiently manage their files and folders.
+This application allows for creating, finding, listing, and deleting files or folders while also calculating the total size of all files in a directory.
+Below are the key features and components of this project:

+    - **File and Folder Creation**:
+      - Implemented functionality to create new files with specified names, extensions, and sizes.
+The system also supports the creation of folders within the base directory.
+      - Ensured that the necessary directories are created automatically if they don't exist before a file is generated.

+    - **Search Functionality**:
+      - Developed a search feature to locate the path of a specific file or folder within the base directory.
+The system recursively searches through all subdirectories to find the desired item.

+    - **Listing Contents**:
+      - Created a method to list all files and folders within a given directory, providing an easy overview of the contents.

+    - **Size Calculation**:
+      - Added the ability to calculate the total size of all files within the base directory, summing up the sizes of individual files to give an accurate total.

+    - **File Deletion by Extension**:
+      - Included a feature to delete all files with a specified extension across the entire directory structure, helping in bulk file management.

+    - **Interactive Command-Line Interface**:
+      - Built a user-friendly menu that allows users to interact with the system through various options, such as creating files, listing contents, and deleting files.

+    This project provided an excellent opportunity to delve into file management operations using Python’s `os` library.
+It helped me strengthen my understanding of directory traversal, file handling, and creating user-friendly command-line interfaces.